benjaminflin/lingo/README.md

 ```

 TODO:
-- Produce implicit wildcard which calls `die()` for all case statements
 - Fix substitution issue in typechecker
 - Clean up code in general
 - add stdlin to beginning of all files